xhsun/gw2wrapper/README.md

-# Guild Wars 2 API Wrapper For Android and Java
+# Guild Wars 2 API Wrapper for Android and Java
 [ ![Download](https://api.bintray.com/packages/xhsun/maven/gw2wrapper/images/download.svg) ](https://bintray.com/xhsun/maven/gw2wrapper/_latestVersion)

 This is a library for accessing the [Guild Wars 2 API](https://wiki.guildwars2.com/wiki/API:Main).
 As of right now, all Guild Wars 2 API version 2 endpoints are available and access to Guild Wars 2 API version 1 is on the table.